This post may contain affiliate links.

-According to market researchOpens in a new tab., the weight of squash rackets has been reduced over the years, while it simultaneously gained in frame strength.
+According to market research, the weight of squash rackets has been reduced over the years, while it simultaneously gained in frame strength.
 Being aware of this trend in the weight of squash rackets, raised the question if you should opt for a lighter racket as well.
 Based upon my own research and analysis, I will provide both generic recommendations as well as a guideline to determine a racket weight that suits you best.

 As a general rule, adults should opt for a 100-210 g (3.5-7.4 oz) squash racket (unstrung), whereas children benefit from a weight of 130-180 g (4.6-6.3 oz).
 The weight decreases to the lower end of the range for more experienced players or those with a preference for speed and maneuverability.